tbranyen/diffhtml/packages/diffhtml-website/pages/components.md

 # Components

-Components are used to organize and reuse distinct parts of your interface.
+Components are used to organize and reuse common parts of your UI.
 They can be defined as either classes or functions.
-You may register any component as a Custom Element.
+You may register any component as a Web Component.

 <a name="overview"></a>